thiagoscarelli/thiagoscarelli.github.io/_posts/2021-10-01-summary-statistics-datasaurus-dozen.md

 ---
 layout: post
-title: "Summary statistics and the Datasaurus Dozen"
+title: "Summary statistics and the Datasaurus Dozen (OpenIntro blog)"
 date: 2021-10-01
 mathjax: true
 tags:
   - statistics
   - R code
 ---

+*This post was originally published at the [OpenIntro blog](https://www.openintro.org/blog/article/summary-statistics-and-the-datasaurus-dozen/){:target="_blank" rel="noopener"}.*

 Summary statistics are great tools: they reduce a potentially large number of observations down to a single number that is easy to interpret and communicate.
 This feature justifies the widespread popularity of averages and correlations, from introductory statistics courses and newspaper articles to scientific papers.
 The caveat is that they are usually insufficient to tell the whole history, as it is nicely illustrated by a group of datasets known as the "datasaurus dozen".